 4. Give employees opportunities to grow.

-Employee turnover rate is a critical metric in understanding the overall health of your organization.
-Now that you know how to calculate employee turnover rate (and how to use that information to reduce turnover and improve retention), you can start taking steps and implementing strategies right away to make your organization that much healthier — and keep your top employees around for a long time to come.
+Your company’s employee turnover rate is a critical metric in understanding the overall health of your organization.
+Now that you know how to calculate employee departure rate (and how to use that information to reduce turnover and improve retention), you can start taking steps and implementing strategies right away to make your organization that much healthier — and keep your top employees around for a long time to come.